kai687/sphinxawesome-theme/docs/demo/inline-code.rst

       This lets you re-use the same Pygments style sheet :file:`pygments.css` that Sphinx already uses for code blocks.

 #.
-For each language you want to highlight, create a custom interpreted text role using
+For each language you want to highlight,
-   docutils' :rst:`role` directive.
+   create a custom interpreted text role using docutils' ``role`` directive.

    For example, add this code to the beginning of an |rst| file: